Spotlight on our CASE after-school clubs with Cadent Foundation

 By experimenting through engineering, the clubs are designed to bring STEM to life in a way that is accessible and exciting.
 Over the course of six weeks, students have engaged in various hands on activities such as building rockets and launchers as a way of using problem-solving-based learning to explore key engineering themes.

 The clubs are now well underway, and have been met with a positive response!
-Here are some snippets of how everything has been going from our partner schools, the pupils attending the clubs and our Volunteer Mentors who are helping to run them…
+Here are some snippets of how everything has been going from our partner schools, the pupils attending the clubs and our City Year Mentors who are helping to run them…

 Jennifer Roberts, Assistant Head Teacher at Sebright Primary School, had this to say: “The pupils at Sebright greatly enjoyed the STEM club offered by Cadent and led by City Year volunteers at the school.
 Pupils were very enthusiastic and engaged at having the opportunity to deepen their science knowledge in such a hands-on way.
 Thank you!”